 Last week I was talking to an engineering leader who had been promoted to a manager of managers, let's call him Isaac.
 Isaac was finding that his new role kept him further from the day-to-day work and that he had less visibility into what was happening.
 A few months into this new role he no longer knew how to tell whether his teams were on track and he was starting to get anxious.

 Isaac felt that he had been a good manager.
-He kept tabs on all the tasks his team were juggling, could see which code changes were stalled or high risk, and was CC’d on nearly every email between his team and others.
+He kept tabs on all the tasks his team was juggling, could see which code changes were stalled or high risk, and was CC'd on nearly every email between his team and others.
 He could easily sense how individual contributors were feeling, was always there to help move projects forward when necessary, and was proud of his ability to act as a protective umbrella for his team.

 But now he was responsible for 30 people and he couldn't keep up.
 On some days, he started to feel like his teams were messing up and that he needed to take charge, seize control, and get everything in order through shear force of will.
 On other days he felt like he was drowning.